HMS Enchantress (L56): Service history

 In May 1941 Enchantress docked for a refit, and installation of Hedgehog, a new anti-submarine weapon, which she was first to trial.
 Following this Enchantress was assigned to the South Atlantic route, taking convoys to and from Freetown in Sierra Leone.
 In January 1942 she was fitted with HF/DF radio-detection gear.
 In September she was assigned to the escort force for Operation Torch.
 In December, while escorting KMS 4, Enchantress engaged and destroyed the Italian submarine Corallo off the coast of Algeria.

 Returning to the Atlantic in 1943, Enchantress continued escort duty on the Freetown route, until recalled in May 1945 for refit and deployment to the Pacific.
 In August she was en route to join the British Pacific Fleet when the Japanese surrender took place.

 In 1946 Enchantress returned to the UK and paid off; she was disarmed and sold into merchant service as Lady Enchantress.
 In 1952 she was discarded and sold for scrap.

-Battle Honours

-During her service Enchantress was awarded three battle honours: